-- 45 supply your wants?"
-And then he will reply "I tell you, as often as you failed to do it to one of these, however unimportant, you - 46 failed to do it to me."
-And these last will go away into lasting correction, but the righteous into lasting life.' - 26 When Jesus had finished teaching all of that, he said to his - 2 disciples, 'You know that in two days time the Festival of the Passover will be here; and that the Son of Man is to be given up to - be crucified.'
-Then the chief priests and the elders of the people met in the house of the high priest, who was called Caiaphas, - 4 and plotted together to arrest Jesus by stealth and put him to - 5 death; but they said, 'Not during the Festival, or the people may riot.' - 6 After Jesus had reached Bethany, and while he was in the - 7 house of Simon the leper, a woman came up to him with an alabaster jar of very costly perfume, and poured the perfume - 8 on his head as he sat at the table.
-The disciples were indignant - 9 at seeing this.
-'What is this waste for?' they exclaimed.
-'It could have been sold for a large sum, and the money given to poor people.' - 'Why are you troubling the woman?'
+- 46 of these, however unimportant, you failed to do it to me.'
+And these last will go away into lasting correction, but the righteous into lasting life." - 26 When Jesus had finished teaching all of that, he said to his - 2 disciples, "You know that in two days time the Festival of the Passover will be here; and that the Son of Man is to be given up to - 3 be crucified."
+Then the chief priests and the elders of the people met in the house of the high priest, who was called Caiaphas, - 4 and plotted together to arrest Jesus by stealth and put him to - 5 death; but they said, "Not during the Festival, or the people may riot." - 6 After Jesus had reached Bethany, and while he was in the - 7 house of Simon the leper, a woman came up to him with an alabaster jar of very costly perfume, and poured the perfume on - 8 his head as he sat at the table.
+The disciples were indignant at - 9 seeing this.
+"What is this waste for?" they exclaimed.
+"It could have been sold for a large sum, and the money given to poor people." - 10 "Why are you troubling the woman?"
 Jesus said, when he noticed it.
-'For this is a beautiful deed that she has done to me. - 11 You always have the poor with you, but you will not always - 12 have me.
+"For this is a beautiful deed that she has done to - 11 me.
+You always have the poor with you, but you will not always - 12 have me.
 In pouring this perfume on my body, she prepares me - 13 for my burial.
-I tell you, wherever, in the whole world, this good news is proclaimed, what this woman has done will be told in memory of her.' - 14 It was then that one of the Twelve, named Judas Iscariot, made - 15 his way to the chief priests, and said 'What are you willing to give me, if I betray Jesus to you?'
-The Priests counted him out thirty - 16 pieces of silver as payment.
-So from that time Judas looked for an opportunity to betray Jesus. - 17 On the first day of the Festival of the unleavened bread, the disciples came up to Jesus, and said, 'Where do you wish us to make preparations for you to eat the Passover?'
+I tell you, wherever, in the whole world, this good news is proclaimed, what this woman has done will be told in memory of her." - 14 It was then that one of the Twelve, named Judas Iscariot, made - 15 his way to the chief priests, and said "What are you willing to give me, if I betray Jesus to you?"
+The Priests counted him - 16 out thirty pieces of silver as payment.
+So from that time Judas looked for an opportunity to betray Jesus. - 17 On the first day of the Festival of the unleavened bread, the disciples came up to Jesus, and said, "Where do you wish us to make preparations for you to eat the Passover?"